 - The hardware platform is an unlikely theft target (unlike a consumer device such as a Nokia N8xx or a LinkSys box).

 - The form factor is typical of embedded projects in the real world.

 The AT91RM9200-EK comes with U-Boot (a boot-loader in ROM), a bootable Linux 2.4 image and its associated initrd ramdisk image.
 But Linux 2.4 is no longer mainstream, and the ramdisk image is minimal.

-- The tarball of the patches and utility source code for the Diminuto library and toolkit can be found via a link in the note at the top of this page .
+- The tarball of the patches and utility source code for the Diminuto library and toolkit can be found here.
 It is quite likely this is all you need unless you are using buildroot on the old AT91 evaluation kit.
 If you are using the old AT91 EK, be aware that Diminuto library is a constantly moving target.
 The pre-built initramfs root file system image probably has a much older version of the library.
 You should consider rebuilding the library and replacing it and the few binary executables that depend upon it in your initramfs root file system image.

 - A log of Diminuto booting is here.
 It displays all of the U-Boot environment too.